 Registration at the symposium will include refreshments during morning and afternoon breaks, a buffet lunch on Thursday and Friday, and a banquet on Friday night.
 Coffee and tea will be provided all day each day.
 Note that breakfast is not included on any day of the symposium so registrants will be responsible for dining at their hotels or for providing their own breakfast.
 Also, if the symposium sessions extend into Saturday afternoon, registrants will be responsible for their own lunches on Saturday.

 Become a member or renew your membership prior to registering for the symposium for discounts on our annual symposiums.
-Register before Feb 1 to take advantage of our early registration rates!

-Health and Wellness Protocol
+Health & Wellness Protocol

 The Desert Tortoise Council would like to ensure that all persons attending the Symposium “in person” are safe and well.
 The infection rates for Covid (including the new BN.1 variant), influenza, and other infectious diseases (e.g., respiratory syncytial virus – RSV) are increasing this winter.
 Consequently, we are implementing the following protocol when you are in the Dixie Convention Center.